Vector processor: SIMD reduction

 but with 4-wide SIMD being incapable by design of adding x[0]+x[1] for example, things go rapidly downhill just as they did with the general case of using SIMD for general-purpose IAXPY loops.
 To sum the four partial results, two-wide SIMD can be used, followed by a single scalar add, to finally produce the answer, but, frequently, the data must be transferred out of dedicated SIMD registers before the last scalar computation can be performed.

 Even with a general loop (n not fixed), the only way to use 4-wide SIMD is to assume four separate "streams", each offset by four elements.
 Finally, the four partial results have to be summed.
-Other techniques involve shuffle:
+The problems compound as the SIMD hardware width increases (an entirely new set of instruction is introduced), and, worse, some instructions to do Horizontal-sum such as the AMD XOP_instruction_set, were removed after a few years.
+Some techniques involve shuffle: